 To empower and inspire our readers with the tools needed to understand the world and appreciate its everyday awe.

 Live Science launched in 2004, with just three team members, as a complement to the space and astronomy news site Space.com.
 The site received Webby Awards as an Honoree in the Science category in 2008 and 2010.
-It was acquired by TechMediaNetwork, now called Purch, in 2009.
+It was acquired by TechMediaNetwork, later called Purch, in 2009.
 In 2018, Future plc acquired Live Science's parent company Purch.

 Starting in 2010, Live Science spun out sister sites to cover three of its most popular topics in greater depth: Life's Little Mysteries, MyHealthNewsDaily and OurAmazingPlanet.
 In the spring of 2013, the sites were rolled back into Live Science to make a more useful and interesting single site.

 To find the most fascinating stories, our staff digs through science journals big and small, and keeps up with what the top institutions are working on, while figuring out how discoveries and achievements may affect our readers.
 We also make sure to answer your burning questions about the science behind the news, from hyped-up health claims and weird animal photos, to the top Reddit posts and other trending stories on social media.